for Python

 print(value) # 90

-Multiple arguments can be given into all methods except make_string
+Multiple arguments can be given into all methods except make_string.

 Furthermore, an array of arguments can be given too.

-For example, value, error_message = Viv.run('{a:3,b:2}', 'return(a+b)')
+For example, value, error_message = Viv.run('{a:3,b:2}', 'return(a+b)') is equivalent to

-value, error_message = Viv.run(['{a:3,b:2}', 'return(a+b)'])
+value, error_message = Viv.run(['{a:3,b:2}', 'return(a+b)']).

-There are two value as the returned value except make_string
+There are two value as the returned value except make_string.

-'s returned value is str
+Note that make_string's returned value is str.

-Method | First value if succeeded | First value if failed | Second value if succeeded | Second value if failed |
+| Method | First value if succeeded | First value if failed | Second value if succeeded | Second value if failed |

 run |